 Pfizer will retain ownership over any of its background IP, including the chemical composition of the drugs.
 Ownership of, and access to, results and intellectual property generated during the grant will be negotiated between Pfizer and the researcher and their Host Institution.
 These negotiations will take place after the grant has been approved by Breast Cancer Now and before the drugs are provided by Pfizer.

-How is my IP/know-how going to be protected at the Expression of Interest stage?
+How is my IP/know-how going to be protected at the application stage?

-We will share the title and abstract of your Expression of Interest with Pfizer to check for any overlap with ongoing studies.
-In order to protect your IP at this stage of the process, please do not insert confidential information in this section of your Expression of Interest form.
-For successful applicants who are invited to submit a full proposal, if you need to exchange information with Pfizer at this stage, you will need to sign an individual confidentiality agreement with Pfizer.
+We will share the title and abstract of your application with Pfizer to check for any overlap with ongoing studies.
+In order to protect your IP at this stage of the process, please do not insert confidential information in this section of your application form.
+If you need to exchange information with Pfizer at this stage, you will need to sign an individual confidentiality agreement with Pfizer.

 Who signs any agreements with Pfizer?